a-oka-z/fold-args/README.md

  fold-args
 ================================================================================

-A named-argument parser which also defines a consistent protocol for JavaScript functions.
+A named arguments parser with a consistent robust protocol for JavaScript; via `folding` argumenets in the sense of the computer language Scheme.

  Synopsis